Maybenot: A Framework for Traffic Analysis Defenses: Availability

-\textbf{Traffic splitting} defenses build upon the assumption that the client has multiple paths available and that only one of the paths is observable to the attacker.
-Which path is observable by the attacker is unknown and the attacker cannot adaptively choose path.
+\textbf{Traffic splitting} defenses build upon the assumption that the client has multiple paths available and that only one of the paths is observable to an attacker.
+Which path is observable by the attacker is unknown, and the attacker cannot adaptively choose a path.
 Defenses unpredictably split traffic between the paths according to some splitting strategy.
 Three such defenses are TrafficSliver~\cite{trafficsliver}, HyWF~\cite{hywf}, and CoMPS~\cite{comps}.
-These defenses are not as effective against tailored deep learning attacks, even with the arguably unreasonable assumption that the attacker can only observe a single path~\cite{maturesc}.
+These defenses are less effective against tailored deep learning attacks, even with the niche and perhaps unrealistic assumption that the attacker can only observe a single path~\cite{maturesc}.

-\textbf{Adversarial techniques} are used by Mockingbird~\cite{mockingbird} and BLANKET~\cite{blanket} to defend against deep learning based attacks in particular.
-While promising, this family of defenses typically struggle against an adaptive attacker~\cite{detorrent}.
+\textbf{Adversarial techniques} are used by Mockingbird~\cite{mockingbird} and BLANKET~\cite{blanket} to defend against deep learning-based attacks in particular.
+While promising, this family of defenses typically struggles against an adaptive attacker~\cite{detorrent}.